open-sauced/intro/docs/becoming-a-maintainer/metrics-and-analytics.md

 ##### Overview Dashboard

-The "Overview" dashboard gives you a high-level view of the contributors in your Contributor Insight Page, including the total number of commits in the last 30 days and the types of contributors: Active, New, and Alumni.
+The Overview dashboard gives you a high-level view of the contributors in your Contributor Insight Page, including the total number of commits in the last 30 days and the types of contributors: Active, New, and Alumni.

 ##### Activity Dashboard

-The "Activity" dashboard gives you a graph view with more detailed information on each contributor, including the type of activity, repositories they've contributed to, and how they compare to each other.
+The Activity dashboard gives you a graph view with more detailed information on each contributor, including the type of activity, repositories they've contributed to, and how they compare to each other.

 You can filter your Contributor Insight Page by All Contributors, Active Contributors, New Contributors, and Alumni Contributors.